-- E.1.1 Public bodies are increasingly encouraged to provide seamless service delivery through working closely with other public bodies, local authorities, agencies and private service providers. - E.1.2 As set out in section 10 of the Police Reform and Social Responsibility Act 2011, the PFCC, in exercising (heirhis) functions, must have regard to the relevant priorities of each responsible (authority body).
-Subject to the constraints that may be placed on individual funding streams, the PFCC is are free to pool funding as they and their local partners see fit.
-The PFCCs can enter into any local contract for services, individually or collectively with other local partners, including non-police bodies. - E.1.3 When the PFCC acts as a commissioner of services, he/she will need to agree the shared priorities and outcomes expected to be delivered through the contract or grant agreement with each provider.
+- E.1.1 Public bodies are increasingly encouraged to provide seamless service delivery through working closely with other public bodies, local authorities, agencies and private service providers. - E.1.2 As set out in section 10 of the Police Reform and Social Responsibility Act 2011, the PFCC, in exercising their functions, must have regard to the relevant priorities of each responsible authority.
+Subject to the constraints that may be placed on individual funding streams, the PFCC is free to pool funding as they and their local partners see fit.
+The PFCC can enter into any local contract for services, individually or collectively with other local partners, including non-police bodies. - E.1.3 When the PFCC acts as a commissioner of services, he/she will need to agree the shared priorities and outcomes expected to be delivered through the contract or grant agreement with each provider.
 The PFCC is able to make crime and disorder grants in support of local priorities.
 The inclusion of detailed grant conditions directing local authorities how to spend funding need not be the default option.
-The power to make crime and disorder reduction grants with conditions-is contained in section-9-of the Police Reform and Social Responsibility Act)The Policing Protocol Order 2011.
-The power to contract for services is set out in paragraph 14 of Schedule 1 (and paragraph 7 of Schedule 3 to the Police Reform and Social Responsibility Act 2011). - E.1.4 Joint working arrangements can take a number of different forms, each with its own governance arrangements.
-These can be grouped under the following headings: - i) Partnerships - ii) Collaboration - iii) Regional working - iv) Consortia - v) External Funding - vi) Work for Third Parties - E.1.5 Partners engaged in joint working arrangements have common responsibilities: - To act in good faith at all times and in the best interests of the partnership's aims and objectives; - Tto be willing to take on a role in the broader pProgramme, appropriate to the skills and resources of the contributing organisation;
+The power to make crime and disorder reduction grants is contained in The Policing Protocol Order 2011.
+The power to contract for services is set out in paragraph 14 of Schedule 1. - E.1.4 Joint working arrangements can take a number of different forms, each with its own governance arrangements.
+These can be grouped under the following headings: - i) Partnerships - ii) Collaboration - iii) Regional working - iv) Consortia - v) External Funding - vi) Work for Third Parties - E.1.5 Partners engaged in joint working arrangements have common responsibilities: - i) To act in good faith at all times and in the best interests of the partnership's aims and objectives; - To be willing to take on a role in the broader programme, appropriate to the skills and resources of the contributing organisation; - iii) To be open about any conflicts that might arise and take action to resolve these as required; - iv) To encourage joint working and promote the sharing of information, resources and skills;